containers/podman-desktop/website/docs/extensions/developing/index.md

 - All runtime dependencies are inside the final binary.

-## Testing and running an extension
+## Running and debugging an extension

 #### Prerequisites